-- Option 2 \$1,000 Deductible: if you choose this option, you will not be eligible for reimbursement until you have claimed \$1,000 in eligible out of pocket prescription drug expenses to your extended health plan. - Tiered Reimbursement for Drugs: The tiered approach to drug reimbursement will ensure that you get reimbursement for the drugs you need, and that you're getting effective and cost-efficient medication with each prescription purchase.
+• Tiered Reimbursement for Drugs: The tiered approach to drug reimbursement will ensure that you get reimbursement for the drugs you need, and that you're getting effective and cost-efficient medication with each prescription purchase.
 The TELUS Forward Drug Plan recognizes that newer or more expensive drugs aren't necessarily better than other medications used to treat the same conditions, encouraging the use of drugs that are highly recommended by medical professionals, clinically effective, safe and provide the best value.
-Drugs are reviewed at least 10 times a year by a team of health professionals, including pharmacists and health economists that make up the

-TELUS Health Formulary Committee and an independent panel of experts, the Drug Review External Committee (DREC).
+Drugs are reviewed at least 10 times a year by a team of health professionals, including pharmacists and health economists that make up the TELUS Health Formulary Committee and an independent panel of experts, the Drug Review External Committee (DREC).
 DREC experts leverage their experience in clinical and pharmacoeconomic analyses to provide TELUS Health with an objective assessment.

-- The drugs are sorted into three tiers: - Tier 1 - Generic drugs contain the same active ingredients as their brand name counterparts and are lower in cost.
-Brand name drugs with a generic equivalent are covered at the Tier 1 level and reimbursed at the lowest cost generic level. - Tier 2 - Brand name drugs for which generic equivalents are not available, but are cost- effective, safe, and highly recommended by clinicians as first-line therapy.
-This tier also includes drugs that require Prior Authorization; vaccines; and certain drugs that have annual or lifetime maximums (e.g. fertility, erectile dysfunction, weight loss, smoking cessation, narcotics).
-Some drugs in this Tier are only eligible for paper claim submission. - Tier 3 - Drugs that are not generics or first line therapies in the treatment of specific medical conditions.
-If you take a Tier 3 drug, you can either switch to a Tier 1 or 2 alternative, or you can continue to take the drug you're on, but you'll have to pay more.
+The drugs are sorted into two tiers:

+Tier 1 - Generic drugs contain the same active ingredients as their brand name counterparts and are lower in cost.
+Brand name drugs with a generic equivalent are covered at the Tier 1 level and reimbursed at the lowest cost generic level.

+Tier 2 - Brand name drugs for which generic equivalents are not available, but are cost-effective, safe, and highly recommended by clinicians as first-line therapy.

+Drugs that are not generics or first line therapies in the treatment of specific medical conditions.
+If you take a Tier 2 drug, you can either switch to a Tier 1 alternative or continue to take the drug you're on, but you'll have to pay more.
 Discuss alternate drug options with your doctor.

+This tier also includes most drugs that require Prior Authorization; vaccines; and certain drugs that have annual or lifetime maximums (e.g. fertility, erectile dysfunction, weight loss, smoking cessation, narcotics).
+Some drugs in this Tier are only eligible for paper claim submission.

-To determine what Tier your prescription drug will be covered under, please refer to the Canada Life drug lookup tool .
+To determine what Tier your prescription drug will be covered under, please refer to the Canada Life drug lookup tool.
 Please contact Canada Life for confirmation of level of coverage if your drug does not appear in the drug look up tool.